LIN3S/EventBusJS/README.md

 ## onNodeAdded

 This helper method will subscribe to the *NodeAddedObserver* for DOM injection lookups.
-Each time a `className`-matching DOM node is added to the document's body, your passed callback wil be called.
+Each time a `css selector`-matching DOM node is added to the document's body, your passed callback wil be called.
+In other words, you will be notified if a DOM node is injected into the document's body and your provided `css selector` matches that DOM node.

 This is really helpful for defining a component's behaviour independently of the time of the component being added to the page.
 For example, if we want to trigger some logic, or initialize a component after being injected to the DOM dinamically.

-For the time being, the undelying subscriber will only provide you DOM nodes which css classlist contains your provided css class.

 For instance: